Moosieus/blog/content/paradex.md

 );
 ```

-This approach simplified ParadeDB's query planning.
-Its Duties began at `call_search_idx.search(` and ended with the closing `)`.
-The surrounding SQL query nominally wrapped the results returned from Tantivy.
-This approach was simple, but imposed several limitations:

-* This syntax effectively placed an onus on database access layers to construct a de facto `SEARCH` clause.
-  * This is why my prior work on ParadeDB had to start with a forking Ecto.
-I'm glad to announce this is no longer the case -- more on that momentarily.
+Search queries had a very visible start with `call_search_idx.search(` and ending at `)`.
+This simplified parsing and planning but posed several downsides:

+* The search query added a de facto `SEARCH` clause to PSQL, similar-to-but-distinct-from `WHERE`.
+DBALs were effectively responsible for providing composition for that `SEARCH` clause in addition to `WHERE` -- In fact, *I had to fork Ecto to quite literally implement a `search:` clause.*
-* The `.search` function had to reinvent bits of SQL that already existed like with the `order_by_field` and `limit_rows` properties.
+* The `.search` function reimplemented bits of SQL with properties like `order_by_field` and `limit_rows`, which required special handling regardless of approach.
-* While simple, the approach precluded lots of potential optimizations the database could perform.
+* While simple, this approach also precluded lots of optimization.

-Here's the overhauled syntax for comparison:
+`0.11.0` replaces the `.search()` syntax entirely with an infix `@@@` operator.
+Here's a workalike query for comparison:
 ```sql
 SELECT * FROM calls
 WHERE